jacobrdale/.github/profile/README.md

-# 👋 Hey, I'm Jake!
+# 👋 Hey, I'm Hexon!

 ## 🚀 About Me
-I'm Jake, a full-stack developer, creative problem solver, and tech enthusiast.
+I'm Hexon, a full-stack developer, creative problem solver, and tech enthusiast.
 I love building experimental tools, bots, and custom software projects for fun and for my companies.
-Whether it's a Discord bot, a custom CLI tool, a VS Code extension, or a game mod — if it doesn't exist yet, I'm probably already working on it.
+Whether it's Websites, a custom CLI tool, a VS Code extension, or a game mod — if it doesn't exist yet, I'm probably already working on it.

 ## 🛠️ What I Work On
 - **BotForge Technologies** — AI-powered bots and automation tools.